scikit-beam/XrayDB/doc/dbschema.rst

 factors from :cite:ts:`Chantler`.
 Energies are in eV, and each row represents an energy level for an element.

-.. index: : Table of resonant scattering and mass attenuation coefficients from Chantler
+.. index:: Table of resonant scattering and mass attenuation coefficients from Chantler
 .. _db_chantler_table:

    Table of resonant scattering and mass attenuation coefficients from Chantler.